FredericaBernkastel/contrapunctus/readme.md

 causes.
 It is not a repair of ricercar.
 It starts from a different category and reaches most of the same questions with less machinery, and it is written because ricercar's own measurements point at it.

-§§1–7 were written before reading the literature now in [`literature/`](literature/); §§2.1, 2.5, 3, 5, 7 and 8
+§§1–7 were written before reading the literature now in [`literature/`](literature/); §§2.1, 2.5, 2.6, 2.7, 3, 5, 7
-were revised against it, and each revision is marked.
-Two claims did not survive.
+and 8 were revised against it, and each revision is marked. **Three claims did not survive**: that transposition is `x + k`, that the subject is given, and that the hard/soft split of the rulebook is recent.

 **The claim in one line.** Fugue is a word problem over a finite alphabet, subject to a constraint of bounded memory — so the right tools are automata, dynamic programming and exact combinatorial search, and the continuum was